OperationSpark/high-school-prep/rock-the-interview-and-quiz.md

 # Rock the Interview and Quiz

-To move on to Bootcamp, students must join us for an interview and take and pass a coding quiz and interview.
+To move on to Fundamentals of Software Development, students must join us for an interview and complete a quiz.

 Once you've fully completed all previous steps, you qualify to take the end-of-prep quiz.
 Arrange with Operation Spark to take the end-of-prep coding quiz.